Have ‘The Privacy Talk’ with your business partners – TechCrunch

 The discussion should convey an understanding of how the legislative and regulatory environment are going to affect product offerings, including what’s being done to get ahead of that change.

-It’s the conversation that goes beyond the written, publicly-posted privacy policy, and dives deep into a customer, vendor, supplier or partner’s approach to ethics.
+It’s the conversation that goes beyond the written, publicly posted privacy policy and dives deep into a customer, vendor, supplier or partner’s approach to ethics.
 This conversation seeks to convey and align the expectations that two companies must have at the beginning of a new engagement.

-RFIs may ask a lot of questions about privacy compliance, information security, and data ethics.
+RFIs may ask a lot of questions about privacy compliance, information security and data ethics.
 But it’s no match for asking your prospective partner to hop on a Zoom to walk you through their broader approach.
-Unless you hear it first-hand, it can be hard to discern whether a partner is thinking strategically about privacy, if they are truly committed to data ethics, and how compliance is woven into their organization’s culture.
+Unless you hear it firsthand, it can be hard to discern whether a partner is thinking strategically about privacy, if they are truly committed to data ethics and how compliance is woven into their organization’s culture.